 In fact, sunscreen is my number one must-have product everyone should wear, every day for anti-aging and skin health, period.
 And please note, that while I list all of these products here, you certainly don’t need to buy all of them.
 When it comes to skincare, all you really need is a quality cleanser, toner (yes, I am team toner), moisturizer (or face oil), and sunscreen—that’s it!
 And for me, it’s all about investing in quality over quantity.

-So, read on to learn about the best skincare products for your 40s that work hard while you do!
-And please comment below with any questions!
+Read on to learn about the best skincare products for your 40s that I use in my everyday routine!
+Some of them I’ve been using for over 10 years.
+And please comment below with any questions.

 photo by Jenna Peffley